David Kerley

-Paul David Kerley III (born May 30, 1957), known professionally as David Kerley, is an American journalist who is a correspondent for ABC News in Washington, D.C.
+Paul David Kerley III (born May 30, 1957), known professionally as David Kerley, is an American journalist who was a correspondent for ABC News in Washington, D.C.

 Early life and education

-A native of Southern California, Kerley earned a bachelor's degree from California Polytechnic State University.
+A native of Southern California, Kerley earned a bachelor's degree from California Polytechnic State University, San Luis Obispo.
 During college, Kerley, who grew up near Disneyland, worked at the theme park's Tomorrowland.